bmeurant/technical-docs/software-architecture/design-principles/solid.md

 **The Principle:** Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
 It ensures that inheritance is used correctly based on behavior rather than just a conceptual "is-a" relationship.

 **Example:** Consider a base `Bird` class with a `fly()` method.
 It would seem logical to create a subclass `Ostrich` that inherits from `Bird`.
 However, a program that expects a `Bird` and calls the `fly()` method would fail or behave unpredictably when given an `Ostrich` object, as ostriches can't fly.
 The `Ostrich`, as a subtype, violates the implicit contract of its parent.
 The LSP teaches us that if a subtype can't behave as its parent, the inheritance relationship is a poor design choice.
+This is a key reason to favor [[composition-over-inheritance|composition over inheritance]].

 ---